LinuxSuRen/open-source-best-practice/README-en.md

 * A PR only contains one class of changes.
 * Add a new branch for each submit.
 * Avoid repeatedly closing and creating PRs for the same topic
-  * Avoid making frequent submit for the same PR, which will be great trouble for reviewers
+  * Avoid making frequent submit for the same PR, which will be great trouble for reviewers.
   * If your PR is not already prepared for accepting review, please add prefix `WIP` before the title until you get readied.
   * When making revisions based on reviewers' suggestions, avoid forced push `--force`, making reviewers unable to check your newest changing part.
   * Keep your commit records as elegant as possible.
 In case there are too many reviews, the project owners will decide whether to squash your commit records at merge time.